City Guide to Athens, Greece: Part 2 | Athens Combined Ticket

 Luckily, for visitors of this ancient city, most ancient ruins and sites are fairly close to each other and in the center of the city.
 So, visitors can walk to and from each site and see the major attractions in a day or two.
-Additionally, if you want to visit some of the most popular ancient ruins, Athens has made it easy, offering a Combined Ticket, which includes access to seven ruin sites, including the must see the Acropolis of Athens.
-The best parts are that the combined ticket can save you money, time waiting in line, and it’s good for five full days!
+Additionally, if you want to visit some of the most popular ancient ruins, Athens has made it easy, offering a combined ticket, which includes access to seven ruin sites, including the must see sites of the Acropolis of Athens (Caryatids, Parthenon, Old Temple of Athena, etc.).

-How Much Is the Combined Ticket?
+How Much Is the Athens Combined Ticket?

-The full cost of the Combined/Unified Ticket is €30, but if you qualify for the reduced fare, it’s only €15.
+The full cost of the Athens Combined/Unified Ticket is €30, but if you qualify for the reduced fare, it’s only €15.
 Additionally, during off-season (November 1st through March 31st), the combined ticket is reduced to €15 for all visitors.

-- The Acropolis of Athens
+The Acropolis of Athens

-- The Ancient Agora of Athens and the Museum of the Ancient Agora
+The Ancient Agora of Athens and the Museum of the Ancient Agora

-- Kerameikos and the Archaeological Museum of Kerameikos
+Kerameikos and the Archaeological Museum of Kerameikos

-- The Temple of Olympian Zeus (Olympieio)
+The Temple of Olympian Zeus (Olympieio)

-- The Roman Agora of Athens and the Tower of the Winds
+The Roman Agora of Athens and the Tower of the Winds

-- Aristotle’s Lyceum (Archaeological site of Lykeion)
+Aristotle’s Lyceum (Archaeological site of Lykeion)

 Note: The above map includes our full list of attractions for Athens.
-However, the attractions included on the Combined Ticket are denoted with this green star/ticket icon:
+However, the attractions included on the Athens Combined Ticket are denoted with this green star/ticket icon:

 For additional details on our full list of attractions, don’t miss our City Guide to Athens, Greece: Part 4 | Must See Attractions.

-The Combined Ticket is valid for five days, starting the day you purchase it (NOT when you first use the ticket).
+The Athens Combined Ticket is valid for five days, starting the day you purchase it (NOT when you first use the ticket).

-Where to Purchase the Combined Ticket
+Where to Purchase the Athens Combined Ticket

-The Combined Ticket is sold by the Greek Ministry of Culture, which is the organization that manages the sites included in the ticket.
+The Athens Combined Ticket is sold by the Greek Ministry of Culture, which is the organization that manages the sites included in the ticket.
 Therefore, it can be purchased at any one of the seven sites included in the ticket, but unfortunately, it currently can’t be purchased online (as of the time of our visit).

-We’ve also heard that the other sites included in the Combined Ticket (apart from the Acropolis), in general have shorter queues, even in the summer.
+We’ve also heard that the other sites included in the Athens Combined Ticket (apart from the Acropolis), in general have shorter queues, even in the summer.
 So do yourself a favor and save some time in line and purchase your tickets at one of the sites other than the Acropolis of Athens.
 You’ll then have your tickets in hand and be able to skip all ticket purchasing queues at every other venue, including the Acropolis!